hendrikmaus/github-actions-release-cache-workaround-rust/README.md

 # Workaround to Cache Releases Using GitHub Actions and Packages

-*Please mind that I created a set of GitHub Aactions to re-use this concept in [hendrikmaus/custom-cache-action](https://github.com/hendrikmaus/custom-cache-action).*
+*Please mind that I created a set of GitHub Actions to re-use this concept in [hendrikmaus/custom-cache-action](https://github.com/hendrikmaus/custom-cache-action).*

 For all the details, please see my blog post: [GitHub Actions: How to Implement Caching For Releases (Rust as Example)](https://blog.hendrikmaus.dev/github-actions-release-caching/).